Domestic and International Applicants

 For International Students Only

-- If your native language is not English, or if you graduated with a bachelor’s degree from a non-English speaking country, you will need to take and submit your TOEFL (Test of English as a Foreign Language) or other Graduate Council approved English language skills test scores
+- If your reported nation of citizenship’s language is not English, or if you graduated with a bachelor’s degree from a non-English-speaking country, you will need to take and submit your TOEFL (Test of English as a Foreign Language) or other Graduate Council-approved English language skills test scores.

-- Non-English speaking countries are those which are not included in the Admissions Office list of English speaking countries
+- Non-English speaking countries are those that are not included in the Admissions Office list of English-speaking countries.

 - TOEFL scores are only accepted from the last two years.